 We are all humans in need of a perfect Saviour, none of us are better than the other and none of us deserve forgiveness.
 And still

-God is waiting for us with wide open arms to give Him a chance and to give us a big hug and a fresh start.
+God is waiting for us with wide open arms to let Him in, He wants to give us peace and a fresh start.

-If you would like to give Him a chance but don’t know how, have questions or want to know more, we are here for you, please get in touch.
+If you would like to follow Him but don’t know how, have questions or want to know more, we are here for you, please get in touch.